samcorcos/network-x/README.md

   - [ ] click on a button to fetch more from that node and add to the graph
   - [ ] display link type on graph
   - [ ] get data to update responsively (rather than the current hack)

+get live filtering working to allow for links

+filter by tags

+figure out "expand-by-one" option on click

+get more data into nodes (description) for popover display

 # Getting Started